William Benjamin Baker: Career

 In 1872, Baker and his brother Charles W. started a canning factory in Aberdeen.
 They ran the factory until 1876, when the building was destroyed by a fire.
 He then erected another cannery on a farm in Aberdeen and a cannery in Odessa, Delaware.
 He was one of the organizers of the First National Bank of Aberdeen and served as its first president from 1891 to 1911.
 He also served as president of the Harford County Telephone Company.
-He was helped organize the First National Bank of Aberdeen and an organizer and director of the First National Bank of Havre de Grace.
+He helped organize the First National Bank of Aberdeen and was an organizer and director of the First National Bank of Havre de Grace.

 He served as a delegate to several state and congressional conventions.
 He first ran for the Maryland House of Delegates in 1875, but was defeated by Murray Vandiver.
 He became a member of the House of Delegates in 1881, defeating Vandiver.
 He served in 1882 and in 1883, he was defeated for re-election.
 In 1889, he ran for Maryland Senate, but lost by a margin of 550 votes.
 He was elected to the Maryland Senate in 1893, after his brother John H. Baker withdrew his nomination and defeating Thomas H. Robinson, but only served from 1894 to 1895.

 Baker was elected as a Republican to the Fifty-fourth, Fifty-fifth, and Fifty-sixth Congresses, serving from March 4, 1895, to March 3, 1901.
 He represented the Second Maryland Congressional District which included, at that time, Harford, Baltimore, and Carroll Counties.

-He was the father of the rural mail delivery.
-When the matter of rural mail delivery was spoken of in Congress, there were none willing to assume the responsibility, for it was considered controversial to have rural merchants serve as postmasters.
-Baker, however, was willing for the experiment to be made in his district, and the first rural route of the country was started in Carroll County, from Westminster post office.
+He was the father of rural mail delivery.
+When the matter of rural mail delivery was spoken of in Congress, no one was willing to assume the responsibility, for it was considered controversial to have rural merchants serve as postmasters.
+Baker, however, was willing for the experiment to be made in his district, and the first rural route of the country was started in Carroll County, from the Westminster post office.

 He was not a candidate for renomination in 1900, and resumed the canning business.
 In 1905, he was elected again to the Maryland Senate.
 He served from 1906 to 1908.
-He was defeated in re-election in 1909 by Charles N. Andrew.
+He was defeated for re-election in 1909 by Charles A. Andrew.
 In 1910, he ran for Congress, but was defeated by Joshua Frederick Cockey Talbott.